-Leith - An Extension of Scotland
+Leith - An Extension of Edinburgh

 Over time Leith has undergone various transformations.
 This town has changed from municipal burgh to independent harbor town, to harbor and port of the ever-expanding city of Edinburgh.
 The character of the town has also altered since in its early history it was no doubt home to rich and wealthy merchants and well-to-do sailors as well as the more rough-necked crew members.
 By 1993 when Irvine Walsh (born and raised in Leith) of “Trainspotting” fame wrote and published his acclaimed but unconventional novel, Leith had become a somewhat unsavory place.
 And yet today the face of Leith has taken a turn for the better after a lot of effort.
 Instead of ramshackle buildings and drug addicts you will find up-market flats, restaurants, shops and offices.